Astra-Appalachia/astra-appalachia.github.io/_posts/missions/2023-01-27-Special-Wrecker.md

 ## Special Rules

-Zone Mortalis, Reserves, Tactically Secured
+Zone Mortalis, Reserves, Tactically Secured, Superstructure Failure

 ### Tactically Secured
 In this Zone Mortalis Boarding Assault mission, units drawn from either the _Troops_ or _Elites_ allowance count as scoring units where this is called for by the mission.
 A unit may only ever claim one Objective at a time.

+### Superstructure Failure
+After the first Mission Goal has been destroyed (if possible), the _Catastrophic Damage_ special rule goes into effect.
+For each Goal Objective destroyed in the current game, increase each roll on the _Catastrophic Damage_ table by 1.

 ## First Turn